tristanheywood/colorimetric_sensor_reader/README.md

 # Colorimetric Sensor Reader

+A GUI application to read, and compute statistics from, colorimetric sensors.
+Developed to support a PhD project on inexpensive cancer detection through analysis of certain compounds in exhaled breath - using a colorimetric sensor.

-*Built on the template: https://github.com/electron-react-boilerplate/electron-react-boilerplate*
+*Built from HTML/CSS, Typescript, React, Electron and Node, using the template: https://github.com/electron-react-boilerplate/electron-react-boilerplate*

 ## Running the prebuilt .exe